bmgenco/tc-argo/README.md

 cloned from https://github.com/huisaddison/tc-ocean-methods/ for use in oxygen changes (ETNP OMZ) in argo tc analyis for authors dissertation.
 See: https://bemanlab.org/

 'original' directory is Addison's very thorough work -> submodule -> for posterity not functionality as of yet.
-As this is only the first iteration I encourage any who stumble upon this repo to use his original work.
+Since this is only the first iteration I encourage any who stumble upon this repo to use his original work.
 See his accompanying publications.

 -current version will not run as 1/2 way thru converting hard-coding to dynamic coding of (a) directories and (b) master variable script pulled out of individual scripts